 - a.
-Air handling systems (air-conditioning shutdowns); - b.
-Occupant Warning Systems (To alert occupants of a fire-alarm condition, or for emergency purposes); and - c.
+Air handling systems (air-conditioning shutdowns) - b.
+Occupant Warning Systems (To alert occupants of a fire-alarm condition or for emergency purposes) - c.
 Fire fan controls.

-Depending on the Site Category (defined in section 3.2) new fire detection systems to be installed shall comprise:
+Depending on the Site Category (defined in section 3.2), new fire detection systems to be installed shall comprise the following:

-- 1. A Main Fire Indicator Panel (Main FIP) to monitor all aspirated smoke detection systems, smoke/heat point type detection, other forms of fire detection, manual call points (MCPs), Sub-Fire Indicator Panels (SFIP), where installed, via a networked system (where applicable) covering other areas of site. - 2.
-Either of the following: - a.
+- a.
+A Main Fire Indicator Panel (Main FIP) to monitor all aspirated smoke detection systems, smoke/heat point type detection, other forms of fire detection, Manual Call Points (MCPs), Sub-Fire Indicator Panels (SFIP), where installed via a networked system (where applicable) covering other areas of the site. - b.
+One of the following:1 - i.
 A Master Emergency Control Panel (MECP) or Emergency Warning Control and Indicating Equipment (EWCIE) to operate speakers located throughout all buildings where fire detection is provided and various locations outside in plant areas to alert occupants of either an emergency or automatic fire alarm.
 Red/Amber strobes shall be strategically located to give visual indication in areas where ambient sound levels are too high to hear the evacuation or alert tones clearly.
-Public Address (PA) functionality is also to be available for site-wide emergency announcements. - b.
-An Occupant Warning Control Panel (OWCP) to operate speakers located throughout all buildings where fire detection is provided, and various locations outside in plant areas to alert occupants of either an emergency or automatic fire alarm.
+Public Address (PA) functionality is also to be available for site-wide emergency announcements. - ii.
+An Occupant Warning Control Panel (OWCP) to operate speakers located throughout all buildings where fire detection is provided and various locations outside in plant areas to alert occupants of either an emergency or automatic fire alarm.
 Red/Amber strobes shall be strategically located to give visual indication in areas where ambient sound levels are too high to hear the evacuation or alert tones clearly.
-Public Address (PA) functionality is also to be available for site-wide emergency announcements. - c.
-Integral sounders, sounder bases or strobe lights driven from the FIP's addressable loop or dedicated 24V DC feed, located throughout all buildings where fire detection is provided and various locations outside in plant areas, to alert occupants of either an emergency or automatic fire alarm.
+Public Address (PA) functionality is also to be available for site-wide emergency announcements. - iii.
+Integral sounders, sounder bases or strobe lights driven from the FIP's addressable loop or dedicated 24V DC feed, located throughout all buildings where fire detection is provided and various locations outside in plant areas, to alert occupants of either an emergency or automatic fire alarm. - c.
+Alarm Signalling Equipment (ASE) located in the Main FIP is used to call the fire brigade (where nominated) on initiating a fire alarm signal.